Professor-Paradox/devops-docs/nginx/index.md

 # now we can see that there is no data base or api connection lets solve that

 # step 3
-sudo tee /etc/nginx/sites-enabled/default << EOF > /dev/null
+sudo tee /etc/nginx/sites-enabled/default << 'EOF' > /dev/null
 server {
   listen 80 default_server;
   listen [::]:80 default_server;

   root /var/www/html;

-  index index.html index.htm index.nginx-debian.html;
+  index index.html index.htm;

   server_name _;